OSGeo/PROJ/CONTRIBUTING.md

 ## Write documentation

-PROJ.4 is in dire need of better documentation.
+PROJ is in dire need of better documentation.
 Any contributions of documentation are greatly appreciated.
-The PROJ.4 documentation is available on [proj.org](https://proj.org).
+The PROJ documentation is available on [proj.org](https://proj.org).
 The website is generated with [Sphinx](http://www.sphinx-doc.org/en/stable/).
 Contributions to the documentation should be made as [Pull Requests](https://github.com/OSGeo/PROJ/pulls) on GitHub.

-If you intend to document one of PROJ.4's supported projections please use the [Mercator projection](https://proj.org/operations/projections/merc.html) as a template.
+If you intend to document one of PROJ's supported projections please use the [Mercator projection](https://proj.org/operations/projections/merc.html) as a template.